ocsf/examples/README.md

 # Examples
-This repo contains example of raw event examples and possible translations to the OCSF schema.
+This repo contains examples of raw events and possible translations to the OCSF schema.